JJWesterkamp/lambda-dom/README.md

 # lambda-dom

+**Functions for browser development that help with programming web projects in a functional style.**

 [![npm version](https://badge.fury.io/js/lambda-dom.svg)](https://badge.fury.io/js/lambda-dom)
 [![Build Status](https://travis-ci.com/JJWesterkamp/lambda-dom.svg?branch=master)](https://travis-ci.com/JJWesterkamp/lambda-dom)
 [![Coverage Status](https://coveralls.io/repos/github/JJWesterkamp/lambda-dom/badge.svg?branch=master)](https://coveralls.io/github/JJWesterkamp/lambda-dom?branch=master)

-Some DOM helper functions for programming web projects in a functional style.

-> This package does not (yet) aim to use the best FP practices, nor to be as pure as it gets.
-Instead it aims to provide some convenient, practical helpers for DOM manipulation, querying elements, and some continuation patterns to facilitate a slightly more functional style.
-Many functions are curried (the easy way) but not all of them.
+This package aims to provide some convenient, practical helpers for DOM manipulation and interaction, querying elements and implementing safe continuation patterns to facilitate a slightly more functional programming style in vanilla web projects.

+Many functions are curried, [the Sanctuary JS way](https://github.com/sanctuary-js/sanctuary#-currying), but not all of them.
 There are also some functions that take rest parameters: `(...args)`.
 It just depends on the situation.

 ## Quick links
 - [npm]